ome women identify with Ripley. Not me.

 And PCOS is only one of the many fertility disorders covered by the smaller dollar amount.

-PCOS treatments range from contradictory to pharmaceutical (but inexplicable) to the utterly nonsensical.
+PCOS treatments range from contradictory and pharmaceutical to the utterly nonsensical.
 In my efforts to conceive I try a scammy fertility self-help group with lots of coaching tie-ins, progesterone cream, weight gain, vitamin D, relaxing more, reducing “masculine” exercise habits, diabetes drugs, and eating avocados.

 Given that we’re apparently just speculating on cures, why not turn to science fiction to process a failing body?